Ballari district: Industries

 Ballari district is rich in natural resources that need to be tapped to a great extent for the overall development of the district.
 This district is endowed with rich mineral resources.
 It has both metallic and non-metallic minerals.
 The metallic minerals include iron ore, manganese ore, gold, copper and lead.
-The non-metallic minerals include andalusite, asbestos, corundum, clay, dolomite, limestone, limekankan, molding sand, quartz, soap stone, granite and red ochre.
+The non-metallic minerals include andalusite, asbestos, corundum, clay, dolomite, limestone, limekankan, moulding sand, quartz, soap stone, granite and red ochre.
 The metallic minerals are abundant is only two talukas, Sanduru and Ballari in the order of mining activity intensity.
 The annual production of Iron ore is anywhere between 2.75 and 4.5 million tonnes, and manganese ore between 0.13 million tonnes to 0.30 million tonnes (1991).The real estate prices have already started to shoot as more and more industries are finding their way into this city.
 Ballari to its credit has the second largest single rock mountain in the world.